Modelling aspects of consciousness: a topological perspective: Formal result

 \begin{proposition} \mbox{} Suppose that $(\A_{\cS}, \varphi)$ is a formal attention schema for $(\A, F)$ and $I$ is an interval of time that has positive length.
 The following then hold. \begin{itemize} \item[(i)] If $O_I$ contains a moving stream of attention (on a subinterval of $I$ that has strictly positive length), then $o_I$ cannot be mapped injectively into $\A_\cS$.
 In particular, a complete attention schema is not possible in the presence of moving streams of attention. \item[(ii)] For any sequence $o_1, o_2, \ldots, o_k$ of open sets in $\A$ (with no bound on $k$), there is a (continuous) attentional activity function $F=F(t,x)$ for which $O_I$ contains consecutive frozen streams of attention consisting of $o_1, o_2, \ldots$, and for which $o_I$ can be mapped injectively into $\A_{\cS}$. \end{itemize} \end{proposition}

 The proof of Proposition~\ref{mainthm} is given in the Appendix.
 Here, we make two remarks.
 Firstly, although Part (ii) suggests a way in which a stream of attention is moving over the interval $I$, the changes are not continuous; instead, they proceed via a sequence of `jumps' (each of which may be small, though some (or all) could also be large).
 Second, if we were to allow part or all of the formal attention schema $\A_{\cS}$ to inhabit a space of higher dimension than the rest of $\A$ (i.e. to be an open bounded subspace of $\RR^{N}$ for $N>n$), then moving streams of attention (not involving $\A_\cS$) could now be mapped injectively into $\A_{\cS}$.
 However, this does still not allow for a complete formal attention schema, since attention could now move across this higher-dimensional part of $\A_{\cS}$ (i.e. a moving stream of attention across the attention schema itself).
-That is, the proof of Proposition~\ref{mainthm}(i) implies the following: \begin{corollary} Suppose that $\A$ is extended so that (some or all of) $\A_{\cS}$ is replaced by an open subspace $\A'_{\cS}$ of $\RR^N$, where $N$ is greater than the dimension of the rest of $\A$.
-Then a complete attention schema is not possible in the presence of moving streams of attention across $\A'_{\cS}$. \end{corollary}